Swewi/Werecat-Blog/README.md

 The client wanted a 'blog' so they could keep their community upto date with their project, any courses they may want to expand into, interesting events and information.
 The second ask was for a 'contact form' so that people could contact them.
 The third thing they wanted was an 'about me' page to introduce themselves to the world.
 And finally they wanted a 'gallery' to show off.

-They requested a vibrant cyberpunk colour scheme, when questioned about a preference for background image versus a solid colour, they said they had been playing with AI image generation and would love to have a background image using the colour scheme discused, and AI image generation.
+They requested a vibrant cyberpunk colour scheme, when questioned about a preference for background image versus a solid colour, they said they had been playing with AI image generation and would love to have a background image using the colour scheme discused, and AI image generation, but could we also have a solid colour for any overflow.
 We had a play with several generators while we were discussing things, and had a play with prompts.
 After several tries we settled on this image:

 ![Background image for blog](static/images/readme/Background.jpeg)